three female college students talking and laughing

 Other types of aid

 The Office of National Scholarship Advising (ONSA) helps students from ASU prepare to compete for national and international awards of merit.
-While its goal is to aid students in securing through these awards the means to advance their undergraduate or graduate studies, its educational mission is more broad: to use these awards and their application processes as means to help students enrich their educational experience and so realize their fullest potential and highest aspirations.
+While its goal is to aid students in securing the means to advance their undergraduate or graduate studies through these awards, its educational mission is broader: to use these awards and their application processes as means to help students enrich their educational experience and so realize their fullest potential and highest aspirations.

 For a listing of fellowships and scholarships available through ONSA, visit: Homepage | The Lorraine W. Frank Office of National Scholarships Advisement (asu.edu)